steqeq/0000/docs/reference/openmp/openmp.md

 ### Specialized Kernels

-Clang attempts to generate specialized kernels based on compiler options and OpenMP constructs.
+Clang will attempt to generate specialized kernels based on compiler options and OpenMP constructs.
 The following specialized kernels are supported:

 - No-Loop